 - Work with shipping partners to understand their dimensional factors and requirements.

-By using these tips, you can better set yourself up for success when it comes to shipping costs and your packaging overall.
+Using these tips, you can better set yourself up for success regarding shipping costs and your packaging overall.

 Dimensional weight has become a critical factor in modern shipping, especially as it is a big piece in businesses and consumers navigating complex shipping costs.
-It is important to understand and manage dimensional weight, as it helps create cost-effective and sustainable shipping practices.
+Understanding and managing dimensional weight is essential, as it helps create cost-effective and sustainable shipping practices.

-By embracing packaging innovation and eco-friendly solutions, you not only create efficient shipping, but more environmentally-friendly shipping as well.
-So, the next time you send or receive a package, keep dimensional weight in mind.
+By embracing packaging innovation and eco-friendly solutions, you not only create efficient shipping but more environmentally friendly shipping as well.
+So, keep dimensional weight in mind the next time you send or receive a package.
 It might save you a lot in the long run.